endurox-dev/endurox/README.md

 - To disable PostgreSQL ECPG Driver build use '-DDISABLE_ECPG=ON' (for certain Operating systems ECPG, postgres-devel package is missing, thus let only pq driver to build)

+- To enable strict mutex checking on GNU platform, use '-DMUTEX_DEBUG=ON' (for GNU platforms only)